Shibli-Nomani/MLOps-Project-002/readme.md

 DVC is like Git but for data, helping you manage and version control your data files for machine learning projects.

 👉note: no need to active virual env
-   a. install git and DVC in desktop
+   >> a. install git and DVC in desktop
    link: https://git-scm.com/downloads
    link: https://dvc.org/

-   b.
+   >> b.
 Install Git (related all necessary extension) and DVC extension in vscode

-   c.
+   >> c.
 Open project folder

-   d.
+   >> d.
 Go to powershell terminal

-      🌟# write command to initiate git
+      🌟write command to initiate git

 ```sh
 git init
 ```